thvhauwe/cad-interface/README.md

 ------------------

 Objects can be created by importing `PartChecker.py`.
 The STEP files used in the publication are available in `./parts`.
-Example usage is in file `PartChecker_main.py`.
-The documententation is provided inline with the code.
+Example usage to compare properties of parts is in `example_parts.py`, for assemblies in `example_assembly.py` The documententation is provided inline with the code.